Did you know that heating and cooling in the home accounts for half of the energy used by Provo households?

 Before you call an HVAC repair specialist, try adjusting the thermostat first.
 If this doesn’t do the trick, it’s time to ring up a reliable Provo furnace repair technician.

 In combustion furnaces, no heat often signals a failed gas furnace ignitor or a dead pilot light.
 In electric heaters, this issue usually arises from broken thermostats and blown fuses.
-In either case, you should schedule furnace repairs ASAP.
+In either case, you should schedule furnace repairs in Provo ASAP.

 At least once, and ideally, before Provo’s cool fall season sets in.
 If possible, schedule it in early September, when the temperature can already drop to as low as 51 degrees F in the city.
 Come October, the average temperature can already go down to 40 degrees F.